abpframework/abp/docs/en/Themes/LeptonXLite/Angular.md

 ///...
 ```
-If you want to change footer component, the key is `eThemeLeptonXComponents.Footer`
+If you want to change the footer component, the key is `eThemeLeptonXComponents.Footer`

 ```js
 ///...